 While this segment of the life sciences industry has always been sizeable, it should grow even more over the next few years.
 Covid-19 research has created a new demand for R&D specialists that has yet to be filled.
 As a result, there will continue to be many more of these positions available than people to take them for some time.

-As someone seeking to switch from one kind of life sciences work to another, this can be a great time to make the switch to R&D. These jobs used to be hard to come by, but they will be for the time being everywhere.
+This could be a great time to encourage your candidates to make the switch to R&D. These jobs used to be hard to come by, but they will be for the time being everywhere.
 Of course, as a recruiter, you will still need to offer value to your prospective hires, but this space will be easier to secure good hires in than some other spaces.

 5. Incentives Matter